wp-plugins/wordpress-easy-paypal-payment-or-donation-accept-plugin/trunk/readme.txt

 3. Can this plugin be used to accept paypal payment for a service or a product?
 Yes

 == Screenshots ==
+Visit the plugin site at for screenshots.

-1. Check out this Plugin in action at http://www.antique-hq.com/written-appraisal
+Check out this Plugin in action at http://www.antique-hq.com/written-appraisal